jimmy6616/Default-Ethos-Nexus/README.md

 ![image](https://github.com/jimmy6616/Default-Ethos-Nexus/blob/img/default-radio-file1.png)

-4. and connect to the Nexus fbl, open the Rotorflight configurator, the latest version can be found [HERE](https://github.com/rotorflight/rotorflight-firmware/releases)
+4. and connect the USB-C cable to the Nexus fbl, open the Rotorflight configurator, the latest version can be found [HERE](https://github.com/rotorflight/rotorflight-firmware/releases)

-5. Once connected to the configurator, click CLI on the left hand side, then click 'Load from File', select the 'Default Ethos diff-all.txt' down loaded from Github earlier,
+5. Once connected to the configurator, click CLI on the left hand side, then click 'Load from File', select the 'Default Ethos diff-all.txt' downloaded from Github earlier.

 ![image](https://github.com/jimmy6616/Default-Ethos-Nexus/blob/img/default-radio-file2.png)